A lesson in complexity, critical thinking and not holding onto anything too tightly.

 For a custom speech or learning experience for your team, organization or event (in-person or online), contact Brandy.

-Join her email newsletter list to receive all the latest.
+Subscribe to her newsletter to receive the latest.